Ninjakito/GameOfLifeCW/README.md

 2. Install the requirements with `pip install -r requirements.txt`
 3. Run `python main.py`

+In case of downloading the exe, simply run, it accepts arguments in the following order:
+- Columns
+- Rows
+- Resolution width
+- Resolution height
+- FPS limit

 ### Usage
 First, it will ask you through the terminal to enter the screen resolution, and then, the number of columns and rows you want the table to have.
 The green color indicates that you can click on the different cells to turn them on or off.